A letter from Obama

 As a little boy, I wanted to live in a perfect world.
 With age, I have come to accept that the world will always be less than as perfect as I could imagine depending on how one likes to look at perfection.
 I, and I am sure that I speak for billions here, would gladly settle for a world that’s just a little better than the one I see now.

 Thank you for your commitment to improve our lives and to ensure a sustainable future.
-And thank you again for responding.
+Thank you again for responding.

 Rudolf Huber